cda-tum/mmft-iso-designer/README.md

 A browser window should open up where you can load an input file using the `Load` button.

 Example configurations featured in the corresponding research paper can be found in the `examples` directory.

+### Q&A

+#### Why does the displayed runtime appear to be significantly lower than the time the program takes to deliver results?

+The measured runtime includes Z3 solving runtime only.
+Producing the constraints, passing constraints to the solver and generating output images is not included.
+This discrepancy becomes obvious mostly for validation cases with a large set of constraints, but low actual solver runtime.

+#### How do I abort the program?

+Simply reload or close the tab or browser window.